 It ain’t broke, so don’t fix it.

 Her changing into something more balanced doesn’t absolutely skewer her character, though.
-She looks more like a seasoned thief and, one with plenty of literal feathers in her cap.
-It’s less of a “back-alley” vibe and more the air of somebody who’s going to pull a heist on you, which ties in neatly as a way to evolve a thief.
+She looks more like a seasoned thief, and one with plenty of literal feathers in her cap.
+It’s less of a “back-alley” vibe and more the air of somebody who’s going to pull a heist on you, which is a neat way to evolve a thief.

 So, the biggest hook about the Sneasel family is that they’re ice-types, but don’t seem to be especially icy at a glance.
 Her color palette isn’t big on cold hues, and weasels aren’t exactly known for living specifically in cold regions – they’re found just about everywhere in the world.